 Many of the Buddhist practice, chanting, prostrating, meditation, reading scriptures and making kora around the stupa are focused on acquiring merit, but these practices should connect with our mind.

 The best ways to acquire merit is from our mind.
-We can simply wish all beings be happy and we are creating countless positive merits.
+We can simply wish all beings be happy and we are creating many positive merits.

 We can start our practice of merit via making wishes.

 When we see a nice car, may everyone can have a nice car like that.

 When we see a beautiful person, may everyone be born beauty.

 When we see a sick person, may all the people who are sick get well asap, may all people be healthy.
 We can also help if we can via giving some donation or any other help that we can do, but we should never ask or wait for anything in return, helping without expectations.

-Merit plays a big role in normal life too, for Travelers who are traveling to Tibet can also make wishes.
+Merit plays a significant role in normal life too, for Travelers who are traveling to Tibet can also make wishes.

-May everyone has a great weather in Mount Everest or any sightseeing they are visiting without any expectation in return, we are creating a better weather for our tour so merit is easy to practice.
+May everyone has great weather in Mount Everest or any sightseeing they are visiting without any expectation in return, we are creating better weather for our tour, so merit is easy to practice.